Git Quick Start Guide

 $ ssh-keygen -t rsa -C "youremail@example.com"

-Then press Enter multiple times (or set your own password).
-After completion, a .ssh directory will be created under C:\Users\${userName}\ (in Linux, it will be under ~/), containing two files: id_rsa and id_rsa.pub.
+Press Enter all the way (or set a password if you prefer), and once done, a .ssh directory will be created in C:\Users\${userName}\ (on Linux, it will be in ~/) containing two files: id_rsa and id_rsa.pub.

-id_rsa is the private key and should not be disclosed, while id_rsa.pub is the public key, which you can safely share with anyone.
+id_rsa is the private key, which must not be leaked; id_rsa.pub is the public key, which you can share with anyone.

-This is necessary because GitHub needs to verify that the commits you push are indeed from you and not someone impersonating you.
-Git supports the SSH protocol, so once GitHub knows your public key, it can confirm that only you can push.
+GitHub needs to verify that the commits you push are indeed from you, not someone impersonating you.
+Since Git supports SSH protocol, GitHub can confirm that only you can push as long as it knows your public key.

 Of course, GitHub allows you to add multiple keys.
-Suppose you have several computers, and you submit from the company sometimes and from home at other times.
-Just add the key from each computer to GitHub, and you can push from each computer.
+Suppose you have several computers – you can push from your work computer or your home computer; just add each computer’s key to GitHub, and you can push from any of them.

 1